 I would like to find out more about my father's wartime experiences during and following Arnhem.
 He died in 1988 and I have few details as he rarely spoke about this time.
 He was in the Royal Artillery, service number 5623839.
 Any information would be welcome.
 He was an Australian but joined up in England.
 Tim Bennett-Goodman, tim@richmix.org.uk

-George Henry Benyon
+George Henry Beynon

-I'm looking for information about my father George Henry Benyon.
+I'm looking for information about my father George Henry Beynon.
 From Taibach South Wales.
 My dad was a private man and did not talk much about his army days.
 I know he was in the 1st Parachute Battalion, 1st Airborne Division.
 Amongst other places I understand he completed part of his training in Tatton Park.
 I believe he boxed for his regiment - he fought professionally under the name Jerry Welsh.
 His best friend was Jimmy Nash from Newport.
 He once told me a story about a friend of his called Nicky Nastri who I understood escaped from the prisoner of war camp.
 I have recently been given letters my Mam and Dad wrote to each other whilst he was a POW in M-Stammlager 357 Hut E4.
 My dad passed away in 1994 aged 75yrs.
-Alan Beynon, albeynon@optusnet.com.au
+Alan Beynon, albeynon@bigpond.com

 Thomas Peter Berry